 However, I find this approach to be completely unnecessary if you use simple alcohol wipes to wipe down the blades before and after use.

-How do you train a pothos to grow down?
+How to train a pothos to grow down fast

 Now that you know how to rekindle a non-growing pothos’ growing cycle and how to encourage the plant to grow faster let’s look at how to train the plant to grow the way you want it to.